 It was in this environment that the 1987 Assembly election took place.
 The official results showed a massive victory for the National Conference-Congress alliance and Farooq Abdullah returned as Chief Minister.

-But it was widely believed that the results did not reflect the popular choice and that the entire election process was rigged.
+However, it was widely believed that the results did not reflect the popular choice and that the entire election process was rigged.

 A popular resentment had already been brewing in the State against the inefficient administration since the early 1980s.
 This was now augmented by the commonly prevailing feeling that democratic processes were being undermined at the behest of the Centre.
 This generated a political crisis in Kashmir which became severe with the rise of the insurgency.

-1990 and beyond – Growing Trust Deficit
+1990 and Beyond – Growing Trust Deficit

-After 1987, the pro-India sentiments of Kashmiri people got tilted heavily towards Kashmiri Separatism.
+After 1987, the pro-India sentiments of Kashmiri people tilted heavily towards Kashmiri Separatism.
 Pakistan, of course, added fuel to the fire – by giving moral and financial support to terrorists, militants, and insurgents.
-As a result, Kashmir frequently witnessed violence, curfew, stone-pelting, and firing between the troops of India and Pakistan across Line of Control (LoC).
+As a result, Kashmir frequently witnessed violence, curfew, stone-pelting, and firing between the troops of India and Pakistan across the Line of Control (LoC).